 2. Stick to shady paths or trail runs over track workouts, if you can

-There’s no real chance of shade on a typically running track, so why not switch things up?
+There’s no real chance of shade on a typical running track, so why not switch things up?
 “It tends to be much cooler in the woods and off the asphalt,” says Rebekah Broe, senior product manager for performance running at New Balance, “Try swapping your road shoes for a pair of Fresh Foam Hierros and hit the trails once or twice a week for a nice change of pace.”

 3. Short loops are better than long winding roads